mmcdermott/running_literature_review/technical_components/argument_passing.md

   * [`--docopt`](http://docopt.org/). `docopt` lets you define, rather than an immediate interface, a "Usage String," which serves both as a documentation, and by standardizing canonical best practices for such strings in unix systems, a definition of arguments.
   * [Click](https://click.palletsprojects.com/en/5.x/) Seems to be designed more with power in mind, rather than immediate usability (`argparse`) or the "magic" of going straing from a help string (`--docopt`).
 Click uses decorators, let's you decorate a function as a command, add arguments, etc. It is desigend to work across python 2 and 3, and [the authors have put definite thought into why this is necessary](https://click.palletsprojects.com/en/7.x/python3/), support things like colors in print output, easy integration with setuptools, typing, etc. Click seems like it would possibly be best for [large, complex applications](https://click.palletsprojects.com/en/7.x/complex/).
 I doubt most ML pipelines apply.
 Click also supports more advanced features, like [testing](https://click.palletsprojects.com/en/7.x/testing/), [terminal interaction](https://click.palletsprojects.com/en/7.x/utils/), [command line completion (if integrated through setuptools)](https://click.palletsprojects.com/en/7.x/bashcomplete/)
   * [Abseil](https://abseil.io/docs/python/quickstart) Google has their own utility, in Abseil.
 This is a bit different than other systems, in that it has a _distributed_ model for flags.
 Rather than, for example, you needing to define a single argument system in your "main" you define FLAGS for the interface of each part separately in their unique files.
 Then the global spec is combined based on python imports.
 Note that this speaks to the "composability" issue we identified above, at least in part.
 It also supports flag validators.
 It does, however, seem to have poor documentation and I don't know how effectively it would merge with Jupyter.
+  * (09/13/20 Entry) [Hydra](https://medium.com/pytorch/hydra-a-fresh-look-at-configuration-for-machine-learning-projects-50583186b710).
+At first glance, Hydra seems tailor made to this situation.
+I'm going to check it out in more detail and leave commentary below.

 There is also [this blog post](https://realpython.com/comparing-python-command-line-parsing-libraries-argparse-docopt-click/) which serves to compare the three libraries.
 Additionally, [Click has a comparison page](https://click.palletsprojects.com/en/5.x/why/) as well.